ayush-oswal/koinx_assign/Readme.md

  - With coin names bitcoin, ethereum and matic-network
  - Hit the endpts `` localhost:3000/stats?coin=coin_name ``  and `` localhost:3000/deviation?coin=coin_name ``
  - Or `` http://13.235.245.128/stats?coin=bitcoin `` and `` http://13.235.245.128/deviation?coin=bitcoin ``

+# Update
+ - Have terminated the ec2 instance due to costs, look at the results folder to see the outputs.